 By default, the new disks attached during the instance creation cannot be used directly.
 You need to format and mount it to your instance to put that in use.

-In this article, we will explain how to format and mount an extra disk to your google compute engine VM instance.
+In this article, I will explain how to format and mount an extra disk to your google compute engine VM instance.

 Formatting and Mounting Extra Disk on VM Instance

 Step 1: Log in to the instance and list the available extra disk using the following command.

 An example output is shown below.
 All the extra disks will not have any entry under the